 - For bench press: lats, pecs, triceps, or spinal erectors.

 - For deadlift: hamstrings, spinal erectors, or inner thigh (for sumo pullers).

-Any excessive muscles tightness in these muscle groups may limit the range of motion at the level of the joints (shoulders, elbows, hips, knees, ankles).
-You’ll need to have some basic level of mobility through these joints to sucessfully execute the lifts and freely move in the range of motion required.
+Any excessive muscle tightness in these muscle groups may limit the range of motion at the level of the joints (shoulders, elbows, hips, knees, ankles).
+You'll need to have some basic level of mobility through these joints to successfully execute the lifts and freely move in the range of motion required.